jameseoconnor/learning-rust/README.md

 I recently bought the book ["Beginning Rust Programming"](https://www.amazon.com/Beginning-Rust-Programming-Ric-Messier-ebook/dp/B08WZ2D7WC) by Ric Messier, and am working through it slowly but surely!
+These are ny notes.

 # Table of Contents
 1. [Chapter 1](#chapter1)